 FROM THE DESK OF THE ARCHBISHOP AND APOSTOLIC HEAD

-To our Patriarch Sir Darrindel Hoyte-Johnson, Crowned Queen Abbess Dr. Jacinta Albert-Patrick, Matriarch-Elect Hon.
-Janet McClean, our Cardinal Sir Eric Alleyne, Patriarch McGillvary and the Queen Abbess of England, Clergy, brothers, sisters, friends and well wishers greetings.
+To our Patriarch Sir Darrindel Hoyte-Johnson, Matriarch Hon.
+Janet McClean, our Cardinal Sir Eric Alleyne, Archbishop Adrian Toussaint, Clergy, brothers, sisters, friends and well-wishers greetings.

-In the text before us we see an exhortation to guard against a damaging and prevalent condition in the church as a whole today.
+In the text, before us, we see an exhortation to guard against a damaging and prevalent condition in the church as a whole today.
 We are exhorted to live a peaceable life and a holy life.
-If you will notice the punctuation in the end of verse 14 you will see that the verse is only part of a sentence.
+If you will notice the punctuation at the end of verse 14 you will see that the verse is only part of a sentence.
 Verses 14, 15 and 16 are all one sentence.
 Read them as such and you will be better able to get the context of what we are being told here.

 In looking at the context we should also note that even though the letter is written too many and for many, about many, this is an appeal to the individual and made on the individual level.
 This passage is talking to me as I write to you and we are all inexcusable before God.